Bollard Code Requirements Explained

 ADA Specification Specifications Code/Guidance

-Width Should be a minimum of 36 inches between bollards Barriers, like bollards, must allow for wheelchair passage into and out of the protected area
+Width Should allow a minimum of 36 inches between bollards Barriers must allow for wheelchair passage into and out of the protected area

-Protrusion The maximum degree of projection is four inches into the walkway No object can project into walkways that might inhibit passage.
-This is typically between 27 and 80 inches from ground level
+Protrusion Objects may project no more than four inches into the walkway No object can project into walkways that might inhibit passage, typically between 27 and 80 inches from ground level

-Detectability Tactile surfaces, surface indicators, or color contrast must be implemented Bollards need to be visually detectable and should have tactile features for those with visual impairments
+Detectability Tactile surfaces, surface indicators, or color contrast should be implemented Bollards should be visually detectable and include tactile features for those with visual impairments

 Surface Placement The base of the bollard must be flush or beveled to avoid trip hazards Bollards should not impede or interfere with accessible walking surfaces